-Siberian Huskies are one of the most striking breeds out there, and most people think of them as white, black, or gray.
+Most people think of huskies as white, black, or gray.
 So when a RED Husky comes along they stand out even more!
-But are they rare?
+But does that mean they are rare?
 This article has everything you want to know about Red Huskies…

 Red Huskies are not rare and are actually quite common.
 Although white, black, and gray are the traditional colors, red huskies still account for a high proportion of the overall Siberian Husky breed population.